unhammer/lfgalign/README.markdown

   where the index of the list is the set of alignments of pre-terminal nodes dominated by node `n` (so several nodes may have the same index).

+- `c-align` turns takes a flat f-alignment and finds the `LL-splits` of source and target trees, intersecting that on the keys to find which nodes can be aligned.

 prolog-import
 ----------